rvdizeo/Door_Dash_App_Data_Analysis/README.md

-# Door_Dash_App_Data_Analysis
+# Doordash Analysis

+## Objectives
-Optimize decision making for orders on Doordash platform through the analysis and processing of the data provided by the app
+* Optimize decision-making for orders on the DoorDash platform by analyzing and processing the app's provided data.
+* Provide valuable insights to restaurants, comparing them to their competition through data analysis and processing